 - Unintentional weight loss

-- Difficulty dealing with stress (pessimism, tendency to worry, refusal to confront difficult or negative issues)
+- Difficulty dealing with stress (pessimism, tendency to worry, or refusal to confront difficult or negative issues)

 - History of sexual abuse or other traumatic event

 - Experiencing a big life change, such as moving or going to a new school